Board of Directors

 Vice President

-Cynthia is the Executive Director of Pasado’s Safe Haven, a Washington State nonprofit on a mission to end animal cruelty.
 Cynthia has more than 20 years of leadership experiences across technology, government and nonprofit sectors.
-Cynthia began serving on the Board of Neighborhood House in 2018 and currently the Acting Secretary and the Chair of the Board Development Committee.
+Cynthia began serving on the Board of Neighborhood House in 2018 and is currently the Chair of the Board Development Committee.

 John Curry